 LDL – Generally speaking, the lower this number the better.
 LDL cholesterol greater than or equal to 3.5 mmol/L is considered abnormal.

 VLDL – Levels any higher than 1.7 mmol/L are considered abnormal.

-Triglycerides – Your triglyceride levels should be below 8.3 mmol/L.
+Triglycerides – Your triglyceride levels should be no higher than 2.0 mmol/L

 There are many ways to help lower cholesterol; we specialise in natural complimentary medicine.
 RAYDEL Policosanol is a listed complementary medicine used for cholesterol management.
 Policosanol 10 may assist in reducing LDL (bad) cholesterol (LDL-C) and increasing HDL (good) cholesterol (HDL-C) within the normal cholesterol range, reducing LDL-C/HDL-C ratio within the normal cholesterol range, and reducing LDL-C oxidation.